b-meet/react-input-chips/README.md

 ## Props and information

-One important thing for the default styling of the `<InputChip/>` is that you need to explicity add CSS file file import in your root file following is the path for it
+**One important thing** for the default styling of the `<InputChip/>` is that you need to explicitly add CSS file import in your root file.
+The following is the path to it

 ```bash
 import "../node_modules/react-input-chip-beta/dist/index.css";
 ```

-following are all the props supported as of now.
+I have for you here all the props supported as of now.

 | Prop                        | Default Value                       | Description                                                                                                                                                                                                                                                 |
 | --------------------------- | ----------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |